Japanese Mayo (Kewpie Style Mayonnaise)

 So if you want to taste the real thing you will have to take a trip to the land of the rising sun.

-- American mayonnaise is made using whole eggs, oil, vinegar (distilled, white wine, or champagne), lemon juice, salt, and sugar.
+- Regular mayonnaise is made using whole eggs, oil, vinegar (distilled, white wine, or champagne), lemon juice, salt, and sugar.
 The color is off white and it has a mild tangy and sweet taste.

-Ingredients for Japanese Mayo (Kewpie Mayo)
+Ingredients for Homemade Japanese Mayo

 - Dashi powder: I’m using 1/4 teaspoon to add umami to the mayo but you are free to add more if you’d like it to be more funky.
 Don’t go overboard though!
 I suggest only adding a few more granules at a time since dashi powder is quite flavorful.